JuliaActuary/ActuaryUtilities.jl/docs/src/index.md

   - `VaR` for the percentile/Value at Risk
   - `WangTransform` for the Wang Transformation
   - `ProportionalHazard` for proportional hazards
-  - `DualPower` for dual power measure.
+  - `DualPower` for dual power measure

 ### Insurance mechanics